Welcome to the Neighborhood ~ A Short Story by Allen Kopp

-Stephanie put on grandma’s widow’s hat with black feathers.
-The veil resembled a mosquito net that went down past her chin.
+Carmen put on grandma’s widow’s hat with black feathers.
+The almost-opaque veil resembled a mosquito net that hung down past her chin.
 She got her baton out of the closet and held it in the crook of her arm, ready to twirl.
 Zane put on his steampunk goggles and his Trader Horn pith helmet.
 Arm in arm, they went out to the front yard.

 “They look busy,” Zane said.
 “Maybe we’d better wait and go over later when they’re finished moving.”

-“I know how to get them to notice me,” Stephanie said.
+“I know how to get them to notice me,” Carmen said.
 She began marching up and down in front of the house like a soldier on sentry duty with the baton as her gun.
-She marched so strenuously she became winded.
+She marched until she was out of breath.

 When they still didn’t pay any attention to her, she went into her drum majorette routine.
-She had tried out for drum majorette two years earlier and, even though she had failed to be chosen, she still knew all the moves.
+She had auditioned for drum majorette two years earlier and, even though she hadn’t been chosen, she still knew all the moves.
 She kicked her left leg as high as her head, and then her right leg.
 She threw the twirling baton six feet into the air and caught it with the tips of her fingers.

 “I saw a woman doing this on TV with both ends of the baton flaming,” she said.
 “She was blindfolded, but she never burned her hands.
 I’d like to try that sometime.”

-The baton twirling and the cartwheels still garnered no attention from the people across the street, as they continued to be absorbed in the business of moving furniture, boxes and barrel-like cartons into the house.
+The baton twirling and the cartwheels still garnered no attention from the new people, as they continued to be absorbed in the business of moving furniture, boxes and barrel-like cartons into the house.

-“You’ll never be able to do that,” Stephanie said.
+“You’ll never be able to do that,” Carmen said.
 “There are some things I’m just naturally better at than you.”

 “I could do it with more practice,” he said.

-“This isn’t working,” Stephanie said.
+“This isn’t working,” Carmen said.
 “They haven’t looked over here a single time.
 I think I should sing a showtune.”

 “Please don’t do that!”